 It can only be given.

-Doing the right thing, like being honest and reliable, might make it easier for someone else to grant you trust.
+Doing the right thing, like being honest, trustworthy and reliable might make it easier for someone else to grant you trust.

 If you want to trust someone else, then you are responsible for granting that trust.